cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 exist by starting the MPI program and gathering the result.
 However, if the trial number is large enough, it is negligible.

-The following program shows the MPI implementation:
+The following program shows the MPI implementation [@www-montecarlo-pi]:

 ```python